 The truth is, as much as I like to cook, I sometimes have trouble getting dinner on the table, too.
 So many aspects of my job keep me out of the kitchen, focusing on other tasks.
 Or I could be working on a new blondie recipe (hint, hint…coming soon!).
 Then, dinnertime rolls around and all I have is dessert.
 (Not that anyone here would mind eating dessert for dinner!)

-I love leftovers.
-Some meals really do improve with age, and some can be repurposed in new and different ways.
+I also happen to love leftovers.
+Some meals really do improve with age, and many can be repurposed in new and different ways.
 A friend of mine uses the term “intentional leftovers,” which is such a smart concept.
 Given hectic work schedules, kids’ activities, etc., some would call it survival!

 - 2 eggs

 - 2 lightly packed cups leftover spaghetti (see notes)

 In a large bowl, beat the eggs with the Parmesan cheese.
 Toss with the leftover spaghetti, making sure the spaghetti is fully covered with the egg mixture.
 (I do not add salt, as the Parmesan and sauce from the spaghetti provide ample flavor; you made add a sprinkle of salt and pepper if desired.)

 Heat the olive oil in a 9 or 10-inch skillet over medium heat.
 The skillet should be hot enough that a piece of spaghetti dropped into the pan sizzles.
 If it sizzles, the oil is ready.